kawaicheung/book-on-naming-things/manuscript/F_Ch_4.md

 **Words are currency**

-[Use this bit to segue into scannability -- that scanning is aided by making each word also count, so you aren't adding anything extra that is unnecessary]
+[Use this bit to segue into scannability -- that scanning is aided by making each word also count, so you aren't adding anything extra that is unnecessary.
+It means keywords stand out mre -- "GetAll..." cognitively means something.
+Or, if "scan" isn't perfect, maybe leave as is and change title to scannability & digestibility or scannability & readability?]

 In school, writing assignments always had some sort of minimum length requirement.
 Five paragraphs.
 2000 words.
 Ten pages.